 What post-results support is offered by exam boards?

 Exam boards offer various post-results services, including access to student scripts, clerical checks, and marking and moderation reviews.
 Some of these services will normally incur a charge.
-In 2022 schools can request copies of any students’ original marked script for free.
+From 2022, exam boards, including AQA, Edexcel and OCR, provide access to any students’ original marked script for free.

 Schools will need the consent of students to request scripts.
 In fact, in future years, your school could collect these signatures in advance (prior to the students leaving school).